Art Alexakis: Songwriting and industry roles

 While finding success as a musical act and songwriter, Alexakis took on other projects within the music industry.
 For several years, he served as an A&R representative for Capitol Records.
 In 1996, he produced Frogpond's album, Count to Ten.

 In the early 2000s, Alexakis established his own label, Popularity Recordings, as a subsidiary of Artemis Records.
 He produced the label's first release, the 2002 album Volume by Flipp.
 The label closed in 2003.

 Alexakis dabbled in songwriting with other artists, including co-writing and duetting the song "At the End of the Day" released on Marion Raven's 2005 and 2007 albums, Here I Am and Set Me Free, respectively.

 In October 2008, Alexakis entered the studio with the Minneapolis-based band Apparently Nothing (previously a Madison band and later renamed to The Usual Things) to produce their debut album, tentatively titled The Middle Coast.

 Radio

-From March 2017 through February 2019, Alexakis hosted a weekly radio show on Sirius XM's 1990s alternative and grunge music channel, Lithium (Channel 34).
+From March 2017 through February 2019, Alexakis hosted a weekly radio show on SiriusXM's 1990s alternative and grunge music channel, Lithium (Channel 34).